The Best Herbal To Drink In The Morning, From An Herbalist

-Also consumed as a vegetable, nettles contain an impressive array of nutrients, phytochemicals, and other bioactives with a host of health-promoting properties.
+Also consumed as a vegetable, nettles contain an impressive array of nutrients1, phytochemicals, and other bioactives2 with a host of health-promoting properties.
 And in my opinion, it's a perfect herbal tea to start your morning out right.

 The nutrient content of nettles

 Packed with vitamins, minerals, phytochemicals, and even healthy carbs, protein, and fats—nettle tea delivers nourishing, restorative, and hydrating herbal nutrition, without the crash other morning beverages (e.g., coffee) are known for.

 Breaking nettle’s nutrient content1 down further, this low-calorie leafy herb contains carbs (mostly fiber and little to no sugar), protein (including several essential amino acids), and fat.
 When I say fat, I’m talking about healthy fats, namely omega-9 oleic acid, omega-6 linoleic acid, and omega-3 alpha-linolenic acid.

 When we look at nettle’s micronutrient profile3, we find nettle is chock full of vitamin A (beta-carotene) and also delivers calcium, iron, vitamin C, vitamin K, potassium, sodium, and magnesium amongst others.

 Additionally, this mighty green herb boasts an array of other bioactives2, including terpenoids, carotenoids (lutein and zeaxanthin, in addition to beta-carotene), tannins, chlorophyll, sterols, betaine, and choline.